 Psalm 23:4 – Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me, your rod, and your staff, they comfort me.

 The presence of the shepherd eliminated any fear of evil for the sheep.
 The shepherd’s rod and staff were used to guide and protect the sheep and lead them away from potential predators.
-David rested in the comfort that with God as his shepherd, he would walk through victoriously through the valley of the shadow of death.
+David rested in the comfort that with God as his shepherd, he would walk through the dark valley of the shadow of death victoriously.

 The Lord is My Shepherd – Blessings, Provision, and Abundance